perak/kitchen-site/files/object_reference.md

 lookup\_query | [query](#query) | Lookup query - data source for input type "select" items
-lookup\_key | string | Field name from lookup\_query used as option value in input type "select" lookup\_field | string | Field name from lookup\_query used as option title in input type "select" show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
+lookup\_key | string | Field name from lookup\_query used as option value in input type "select" lookup\_field | string | Field name from lookup\_query used as option title in input type "select" display\_helper | string | Helper name used to display value from this field (used in DataView, Forms etc.) show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
 Default: true show\_in\_insert\_form | bool | If set to "false", field will not be included in forms with mode "insert".
 Default: true show\_in\_update\_form | bool | If set to "false", field will not be included in forms with mode "update".
 Default: true